vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

   accumulator value, signed/unsigned 32-bit boundaries, and zero-fraction cases.
   Warning-free macOS Debug build; all 22 CTest targets pass (10.99 s).

+## Invoke compiled bodies at their construction boundary

+- Removed `invokeCommand`, which was called only by the captured command body.
+  Body construction now owns both typed invocation and conversion of a `void` result to empty `Effects`.
+Its result check reuses `CommandResult`, the same rule used by `invokeFlow`, including owned argument conversions.
+- Removed one private helper and five production lines.
+Format APIs, immutable captures, invocation order, and effect composition are unchanged.
+No tests added.
+- Validation: warning-free macOS Debug build; all 22 CTest targets pass (10.85 s).

 ## Further investigation

 - Keep test growth proportional to behavioral risk.
 Prefer existing coverage